How to publish Org mode blog to HTML

 That's the internal network IP, if I'm home.
 The tailscale IP is 100.120.245.106.

-Before org mode, there was Pelican + GH pages, see Github pages with Pelican and the archived repo.
+Before org mode, there was Pelican + GH pages, see blog post Github pages with Pelican and the archived repo.

 Before Pelican, there was Wordpress (it's still online…).